DIY Clipboard Frames

 - Waiting for one hour is very important for the strips to connect fully.
 I found that if I did not do this, the strip would come off the frame.

-- Have a plan on how you want to install the frames by mark the wall with a pencil.
-And again, I spaced my frames 2″ from each side.
+- Have a plan on where you want to install the frames and mark the wall with a pencil.
+(I spaced my frames 2″ from each side.)

 - I drew lines for where each top and side of the frames would sit to make the process easier.